-- 1. Connect the camera you want to capture from to the computer.
-Make sure that the system recognizes the device and that it is working correctly. - 2.
-On the Import tab of the Slideshow, click Record Video.
+- 1. Connect a camera to the computer.
+Make sure that the system recognizes the camera and that it is working properly. - 2.
+On the File Import tab, click Record Video.
 The recording module will open in a separate window.

-- 3. In the Video capture device box, choose the camera. - 4.
-Then, select the resolution and frame rate.
-A larger resolution will be able to retain better quality, however, the video file size will be larger.
+- 3. Select the camera from the Video capture device dropdown menu. - 4.
+Then, select a resolution and frame rate.
+A higher resolution will have better quality, but the video file size will be larger.
 A higher frame rate is necessary for recording motion, while static scenes can be captured with a lower frame rate. - 5.
-In the Audio capture device box, choose the microphone.
+Select the microphone from the Audio capture device dropdown menu.

 - 6. Choose a destination folder.
-By default, the recordings will be saved to your Movavi Library folder.
-To change it, click the icon ear the Save files to box. - 7.
+By default, the recordings are saved to your Movavi Library folder.
+To change the default folder, click the connext to the Save files to field. - 7.
 Click Start Capture to begin recording the video.
-During capture, you can take snapshots using the camera icon on the right.

-8. When you're done, click Back to editing at the bottom of the window.
-The captured files will be added to the Timeline and saved to disk.
+During capture, you can take snapshots using the camera icon - 8.
+When you're done, click Back to editing at the bottom of the window.
+The captured files will be added to the Timeline and saved to your computer.